Sh1r0Yaksha/SmolTAS/README.md

 * Fixed issue which created infinite ERROR logs in the console after opening a level
 * Fixed issue which deleted the previous input files when the game opened
 * Now exiting the menu (Esc button) won't keep the game paused

+# v2.2.0
+* Optimized the code a little bit
+* Slow mo will work in real time now, no neeed to pause and resume the game
+* Pressing 'F7' will change the timescale value to 10, making the FPS drop to nearly 0

 # Acknowledgements